0x3321c/profile-deletion/README.md

 <a name="readme-top"></a>

 <!-- NAME -->
-# Remove Windows User Profile
+# REMOCE WINDOWS USER PROFILE

 <!-- ABSTRACT -->
 ## ABSTRACT
-Delete Microsoft Windows user profile with a cmdlet
+The Cmdlet.
+Remove-WindowsUserProfile.ps1 deletes Microsoft Windows user profile.

 <!-- ABOUT THE PROJECT -->
 ## DESCRIPTION